lawrenceekwo/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that deletes all files starting with a particular symbol in the cwd
+create a directory in the cur working direc